Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

-The Philippine population of 107 million people skews towards a young, tech-savvy group of Millennial and Gen Z consumers (the country’s average age is 24.3 years).
-Unsurprisingly, these consumers are prolific users of the Internet, spending an average of 10 hours and two minutes browsing the Internet each day.
+The Philippine population of 107 million people skews towards a young, tech-savvy group of Millennial and Gen Z consumers (the country’s average age is 25.7 years11).
+Unsurprisingly, these consumers are prolific users of the Internet, spending an average of 10 hours and two minutes2 browsing the Internet each day.
 Nearly half of that time—four hours and 12 minutes—is spent on social media.

 As such, it’s important for you to provide an online shopping experience that’s optimised for the smartphone screens of mobile-first shoppers.
 That means simpler navigation requiring fewer clicks, clear call-to-action buttons, vivid but lean images that load quickly, an intuitive browsing experience, and even eCommerce ads optimised for mobile screens.

 However, local e-wallets have been aggressively marketing their services in the country.
-Popular ones include GCash and SMART Money, which are offered by two of the country’s largest providers of mobile accounts and Internet connections.
-Social commerce, especially through Facebook and Facebook Messenger, has also been found to drive the adoption of e-wallet payments in the Philippines, according to a report by PayPal.
+Popular ones include GCash and SMART Money18, which are offered by two of the country’s largest providers of mobile accounts and Internet connections.
+Social commerce, especially through Facebook and Facebook Messenger, has also been found to drive the adoption of e-wallet payments19 in the Philippines, according to a report by PayPal.

 What’s clear is that online merchants should be willing to accept cash-on-delivery, while also educating consumers about e-wallet payment options.

-The Philippines being an archipelago of more than 7,600 islands, logistics naturally presents a challenge you will have to prepare for when serving customers in this country.
-Consumers living in the sprawling capital of Metro Manila enjoy access to huge shopping malls, flagship brick-and-mortar stores, and even same-day online delivery from large marketplaces like Lazada and Shopee.
+With the Philippines being an archipelago of more than 7,600 islands, logistics naturally presents a challenge you will have to prepare for when serving customers in this country.
+Consumers living in the sprawling capital of Metro Manila enjoy access to huge shopping malls, flagship brick-and-mortar stores, and even same-day online21 delivery from large marketplaces like Lazada and Shopee.

 However, suburban and rural areas with fewer shopping malls are an underserved market where you can cater to customers who can’t find the products they want or need in nearby brick-and-mortar stores.
 To do this, you will need a reliable cross-border shipping partner and last-mile delivery service provider that can deliver packages nationwide, without drastically increasing your shipping fees.